dnnsharp/action-grid-guide/en/capabilities/filter.md

 Scenario:

 We have a grid that pulls data from a table.
 It has a filterable column Division.
-If we call the page with query parameter filter-Division=some value, then it filters the grid to only show entries with that division.
+If we call the page with query parameter `filter-Division=some value`, then it filters the grid to only show entries with that division.
 However, there is no option to reset the filters and show all entries.

 A workaround could be to add a Grid Button to say Clear Filters, which would do a redirect to the same page, therefore losing the filters.
-You can have [$filter-fieldname] != "" in the Condition field of the button so that it only shows when there's something in the URL.
+You can have `[$filter-fieldname] != ""` in the Condition field of the button so that it only shows when there's something in the URL.

 ### Filter grid data by column